 Cold Spare: A cold spare is nothing more that a spare drive that you have on the shelf in anticipation of a drive failure.
 It allows you to minimize the time a volume is degraded.

 Spare Drive Capacity: A spare drive must be at least the same capacity as the disc it’s replacing.
 There are some exceptions, but they’re for advanced usage.
 It can be bigger.
 It can be a different make, although it needs to be compatible.

-Hot Swap: Some models (generally not the budget-friendly models) allow you to pull and replace a disk while the system is powered on, which is useful if you want to swap a disk without any downtime.
+Hot Swap: Some models (generally not the budget-friendly models) allow you to pull and replace a disk while the system is powered on which is useful if you want to swap a disk without any downtime.
 Your DS model’s tech specs will tell you whether it supports hot swapping or not.
 Your selected RAID system needs to be tolerant of the hot swap by having 1 or 2 disc redundancy.
-Here is a step by step guide on how to change a faulty disk.
+See my step by step guide on how to change a faulty disk.

-Conclusion: If you don’t want to wait for a spare to be delivered, a cold spare is recommended.
+Conclusion: If you don’t want to wait for a spare disk to be delivered, having a cold spare is highly recommended.